Shashankg27/Paste---A-code-notes-saver-app/README.md

 # Paste - A Code/Notes Saver App

-Paste is a web application designed to help users save and manage code snippets and notes efficiently.
+Paste is a web application frontend designed to help users save and manage code snippets and notes efficiently.
-Built with React, it offers a user-friendly interface for organizing and accessing your code and notes seamlessly.
+Built with React and tailwindCSS, it offers a user-friendly interface for organizing and accessing your code and notes seamlessly.

 ## Features